+Related Policies:

+01.11; 01.911; 01.9111; 01.912; 01.913; 01.914

 Legal: Charter statutes and regulations require boards as authorizers to have an application process policy.
 Note: the october 30 date corresponds with the regulatory deadline that applies in the case of conversion charter schools.
 Statutes/regulations do not offer a deadline for other charter applications so the district may wish to explore other options.